Spencer Torkelson Player Props: Tigers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all league pitching staffs (5.99).
+- The Athletics have a 5.95 team ERA that ranks last among all league pitching staffs.

 - Athletics pitchers combine to allow the second-most home runs in baseball (125 total, 1.4 per game).

-- Waldichuk makes the start for the Athletics, his 12th of the season.
-He is 1-5 with a 6.78 ERA and 64 strikeouts in 66 1/3 innings pitched.
+- Harris (2-2 with a 5.17 ERA and 29 strikeouts in 38 1/3 innings pitched) gets the start for the Athletics, his fourth of the season.

-- The left-hander last appeared in relief on Thursday, when he threw 2 2/3 scoreless innings against the New York Yankees while giving up one hit.
+- In his last time out on Thursday against the New York Yankees, the left-hander tossed 5 1/3 innings, giving up four earned runs while surrendering nine hits.

-- The 25-year-old has put up an ERA of 6.78, with 8.7 strikeouts per nine innings, in 19 games this season.
-Opponents have a .316 batting average against him.
+- The 26-year-old has an ERA of 5.17, with 6.8 strikeouts per nine innings, in eight games this season.
+Opponents have a .232 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.